Dittany of Crete, Hop Marjoram

 Annuals, Herbs, Perennials

 Native to Crete.
-Grows 8 in. high, 2 ft. wide, with slender, arching, 1-ft. stems.
+This aromatic herb grows to 8 in. high and 2 ft. wide, with slender, arching, 1-ft. stems.
 Thick, roundish, woolly white leaves to 3/4 in. long.
 Pink to purplish flowers emerge from rose-tinted light green bracts; blooms summer to fall.
 Shows up best when planted individually.